 \section{Recovering the homotopy type of $X$ from $q_F(K)$}

 The first three ingredients of $q_F(K)$ are determined by the homotopy type of $X$ alone, while $\ell$ and $\psi$ are manifestations of Poincar\'e duality for the pair $(X,\partial{X})$.
 We shall show that, conversely, $q_F(K)$ determines $\widetilde\pi_{q+1}$ and $\kappa(X)$ and hence the homotopy type of $X$, at least if $T(A)$ has odd order.
-We shall consider the duality pairings and how they interact with the inclusion of $\partial{X}$ into $X$ in the next two sections.
+We shall consider how the duality pairings interact with the inclusion of $\partial{X}$ into $X$ in the next section.

 Let $pd_Z:B=H_{q+1}(X;\Lambda)\to{e^1A}$ and $pd_2:H_{q+1}(X;\mathbb{F}_2\Lambda)\to{E(A/2A)}= \overline{Ext_{\mathbb{F}_2\Lambda}^1(A/2A,\mathbb{F}_2\Lambda)}$ be the isomorphisms determined by Poincar\'e duality and the Universal Coefficient spectral sequence, and let $\tau:E(A/2A)\cong{Hom}_{\mathbb{F}_2}(A/2A,\mathbb{F}_2)$ be the isomorphism defined in \S2.
 Reduction {\it mod} (2) defines a homomorphism $\rho:B\to{H_{q+1}(X;\mathbb{F}_2\Lambda)}$.
 It also induces a natural isomorphism $\mathbb{F}_2\otimes_\mathbb{Z}e^1(A/T(A))\cong {E}(A/(T(A),2A))$, and hence a natural transformation